Find the right products for your project. Take the quiz

 A crack on exterior wall

 You do not need rendering skills or specialist tool.
-There is a range of textured rollers to choose from, so you can pick the finish that suits your wall, whether you want something subtle or more textured.
-This makes it much easier to blend repairs and get a finish that looks right, without the mess or disruption of traditional rendering.
+There is a range of textured rollers to choose from, so you can pick the finish that matches your wall, whether lightly or heavily textured.

 Traditional render repairs often need weeks to dry before they can be painted, which can waste a lot of time.